IBM-Blockchain-Archive/marbles/config/crypto/README.md

-# Drop your keys/certs in this folder.
+# Drop your admin keys/certs in this folder.
+This is used for install and instantiate.

 ## Private Key:
-- name the file `privateKey.pem`
 - Contents should include `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----`

 ## Certificate:
-- name the file `signedCert.pem`
 - Contents should include `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`